Updated: Sep 22

 Rain.
 We always seem to either get too much or not enough.
 This spring is bordering on the excessive side.
 Along with comes high humidity.
 Together they create the perfect conditions for fungal outbreaks.

-If you haven’t seen them already, you’ll probably experience mushrooms popping up in your lawn, black spot appearing on your roses, and powdery mildew on your crape myrtles and many of your other plants.
+If you haven’t seen them already, you’ll probably experienced mushrooms popping up in your lawn, black spot appearing on your roses, and powdery mildew on your crape myrtles and many of your other plants.
 Worst of all, if you have Red Tipped Photinias or Indian Hawthorns, you will likely see spots on the leaves of the plant that signal an outbreak of Entomosporium – a fungal disease that can kill your plants if left untreated.

 All of these problems can be treated with organic methods and products.
 We’ll explain what to use in each situation and help you to potentially head off premature plant death.